 If you then decide that a property isn’t up to your standards, simply uncheck the ‘added’ button to remove a property from your shortlist.

 Agree on the houses you and your new housemates would like to view and agree on the best days that you will all be able to view the house together.
 Once you’ve done this you can book your viewings in one easy click!

 Send multiple booking requests to all the landlords and agents of your favourite properties by clicking the ‘Book a viewing with all’ button.
 It would be good at this stage to mention the dates that would be best for you and your housemates.
 Each landlord or agent will then be in touch with you to book a viewing at your convenience.

 Try and make sure as many of your housemates are there for the viewing as possible so you can decide there and then if it’s right for you.
 With the agents permission, take pictures, make notes and speak with the current housemates to help with choosing which of the properties you view is the house for you.

 Don’t feel pressured to sign for the house there and then, it’s natural you’ll want to go away and think about the location and property.
 A contract is a legally binding document, so a good landlord should never put pressure on you.

 When you are sure that have picked the right house, you can secure the house on an all inclusive basis, so you know your water, electricity, gas, TV licence and Internet are up and running when you move in.

 In most cities, the hunt for your next student home begins between November and January, however if you’ve left finding your perfect university home until now - don’t panic!
-We still have hundreds of great quality flats, apartments and houses in Newcastle, Leeds and Sheffield - all including bills!
+We still have hundreds of great quality flats, apartments and houses - all including bills!